Ribosome-Packet-Processor/Ribosome-P4/README.md

 The `include` directory contains parser and configuration files.

-The `run_pd_rpc` directory contains Python scripts for the control plane.
+The file `setup.py` contains a `bfrt_python` script that configures ports, mirroring, and other several callbacks for the program.

 ## How to Build